ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

   1. Install Vagrant
   2. Go to the root directory of the repo (where this file is)
   3. Run "vagrant up" and wait for the machine to come online
-  4. Run "vagrant ssh" to enter the virtual machine
+  4. Run "vagrant ssh" to enter tphe virtual machine
 2. All included projects will be in "~/Workspace/" in the VM
 3. Needed tools should be all installed via puppet or vagrant scripts.
 No configuration there should be necessary.